facebookresearch/habitat-challenge/README.md

         ADD submission.sh submission.sh
         ```
     1. Do not forget to add any other files you may need in the Docker, for example, we add the ```demo.ckpt.pth``` file which is the saved weights from the DD-PPO example code.

-    1. Finally modify the submission.sh script to run the appropiate command to test your agents.
+    1. Finally, modify the submission.sh script to run the appropriate command to test your agents.
 The scaffold for this code can be found ```agent.py``` and the DD-PPO specific agent can be found in ```ddppo_agents.py```.
 In this example, we only modify the final command of the PointNav/ObjectNav docker: by adding the following args to submission.sh ```--model-path demo.ckpt.pth --input-type rgbd```.
 The default submission.sh script will pass these args to the python script.
 You may also replace the submission.sh.
-        1. Please note that at this time, that habitat_baselines uses a slightly different config system and the configs nodes for habitat are defined under TASK_CONFIG which is loaded at runtime from BASE_TASK_CONFIG_PATH.
+        1. Please note that at this time, that habitat_baselines uses a slightly different config system, and the configs nodes for habitat are defined under TASK_CONFIG which is loaded at runtime from BASE_TASK_CONFIG_PATH.
 We manually overwrite this config using the opts args in our agent.py file.

-1. Once your Dockerfile and other code is modified to your satisfcation, build it with the following command.
+1. Once your Dockerfile and other code is modified to your satisfaction, build it with the following command.
     ```bash
     docker build . --file ${Task}_DDPPO_baseline.Dockerfile -t ${task}_submission
     ```